kristofe/OpenCLFluids/README.md

+This branch has a version of the code that was originally submitted for the writeup/paper.

 Fluid solver written in C and OpenCL which switch between the two.
 Final project for High Performance Scientific Computing.

 The serial c code is in second_order_solver.h and the opencl calls are in cl_solver.h and the kernels are in kernels.cl.
 The entry point for the entire simulation is in main.c.
 The grid size is specified in the three #defines of NX, NY, NZ.
 Turning on OpenCL is in the #define USE_OPENCL  at the top of main.c.